-The West Bank and the Gaza Strip became distinct geographical units as a result of the 1949 armistice that divided the new Jewish state of Israel from other parts of Mandate Palestine.
-From 1948-67, the West Bank, including East Jerusalem, was ruled by Jordan, which annexed the area in 1950 and extended citizenship to Palestinians living there.
-During this period, the Gaza Strip was under Egyptian military administration.
-In the 1967 war, Israel captured and occupied these areas, along with the Sinai Peninsula (from Egypt) and the Golan Heights (from Syria).
+The West Bank and the Gaza Strip became distinct political units as a result of the 1949 armistice that divided the new Jewish state of Israel from other parts of Mandate Palestine.
+During 1948-1967, the West Bank, including East Jerusalem, was ruled by Jordan, which annexed the area in 1950 and extended citizenship to Palestinians living there.
+In the same period, the Gaza Strip was under Egyptian military administration.
+In the 1967 war, Israel captured and occupied these areas.

 Israel established a military administration to govern the Palestinian residents of the occupied West Bank and Gaza.
-Under this arrangement, Palestinians were denied many basic political rights and civil liberties, including freedom of expression, freedom of the press and freedom of political association.
+Under this arrangement, Palestinians were denied many basic political rights and civil liberties, including freedoms of expression, the press and political association.
 Palestinian nationalism was criminalized as a threat to Israeli security, which meant that even displaying the Palestinian national colors was a punishable act.
-All aspects of Palestinian life were regulated, and often severely restricted by the Israeli military administration.
-For example, Israel forbade the gathering wild thyme (za'tar), a basic element of Palestinian cuisine.
+All aspects of Palestinian life were regulated, and often severely restricted.
+Even something as innocuous as the gathering of wild thyme (za'tar), a basic element of Palestinian cuisine, was outlawed by Israeli military orders.

 Israeli policies and practices in the West Bank and Gaza have included extensive use of collective punishments such as curfews, house demolitions and closure of roads, schools and community institutions.
 Hundreds of Palestinian political activists have been deported to Jordan or Lebanon, tens of thousands of acres of Palestinian land have been confiscated, and thousands of trees have been uprooted.
-Since 1967, over 300,000 Palestinians have been imprisoned without trial, and over half a million have been tried in the Israeli military court system.
-Torture of Palestinian prisoners has been a common practice since at least 1971, and dozens of people have died in detention from abuse or neglect.
-Israeli officials have claimed that harsh measures and high rates of imprisonment are necessary to thwart terrorism.
-According to Israel, Palestinian terrorism includes all forms of opposition to the occupation (including non-violence).